J00LZ/rust6502/README.md

 I used `vasm` to compile the `example.s` file, with this command: `vasm -Fbin -o example -dotdir ./example.s`.

-Next on the list of things to add is keyboard handling, which is going to be :sparkles: fun :sparkles: !
+~~Next on the list of things to add is keyboard handling, which is going to be :sparkles: fun :sparkles: !~~

+So turns out keyboard handling was actually rather easy? tl;dr: we have keyboard now!